jstowers/MineDestroyer/README.md

 ------------------------------------------------------------------------------------

 2:00 pm => Nearing completion of what I can accomplish within the submission deadline.

+3:00 pm => Validated depthAdjust() functionality for each step.

 Remaining work to complete: